 Circuit diagrams utilizing SMSC products are included as a means of illustrating typical applications; consequently complete information sufficient for construction purposes is not necessarily given.
 The information has been carefully checked and is believed to be entirely reliable.
 However, no responsibility is assumed for inaccuracies.
 Furthermore, such information does not convey to the purchaser of the semiconductor devices described any licenses under the patent rights of SMSC or others.
 SMSC reserves the right to make changes at any time in order to improve design and supply the best product possible.
 SMSC products are not designed, intended, authorized or warranted for use in any life support or other application where product failure could cause or contribute to personal injury or severe property damage.
-Any and all such uses without prior written approval of the customer.
+Any and all such uses without prior written approval of an Officer of SMSC and further testing and/or modification will be fully at the risk of the customer.

-FDC37C67x Rev. 6/9/97
+FDC37B77x Rev. 12/09/97